 The only areas which would not be accessible by a wheelchair would be the library and Class 3.
-In the past we have had a child with Cerebral Palsy who was in a wheel chair, it was possible to swap classrooms around in order to avoid the use of stairs for this pupil.
+We currently have a child with Cerebral Palsy who uses a walker at times but can access all areas of school with the help of a teaching assistant, it is possible to for her to access all areas of school.